This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fatigue, lightheadedness, and fainting

-- Fever and a new wound with redness, swelling, or pain
+- You have a fever and a new wound with redness, swelling, or pain.

-- Flu-like symptoms within 24 hours of an injury
+- You have flu-like symptoms within 24 hours of an injury.

-- Dark blisters near your wound that drain black fluid
+- You have dark blisters near your wound that drain black fluid.

-- Discolored or flaky skin around your wound
+- The skin around your wound becomes discolored or flaky.